 - If identity is confirmed, the Competent Authority appends an e-Apostille sheet to certify the document digitally.

 - The fully certified document is returned to the Public Notary and the client.

-For both Advanced and Qualified e-signatures and document legalisation, users can set up templates to automate these processes in the future.
-Setting up a template is a one-time process that only takes a few minutes but allows users to implement any settings they wish all future high-trust documents to have.
+For Advanced and Qualified eSignatures and document legalisation, users can set up templates to automate future processes.
+Setting up a template is a one-time process that only takes a few minutes and allows users to implement any settings they wish all future high-trust documents to have.

 To begin, navigate to the ‘Enterprise’ settings, which you can find in the upper right corner of the SigningHub platform.
 Once there, click on ‘Templates’ in the left-hand navigation.
 To the right of the ‘Locked’ column, click on the ‘+’ to create a new template.
 To create a new template, you’ll need to:

 - Allowing the merger of coversheets (for processes such as legalisation) can be configured in the template.